karthajee/TSAI_S5_Assignment/README.md

 ----------------------------------------------------------------
 ```

 This model can work with any dataset containing (28, 28) images and 10 class labels.
 Certain changes were made to the Session 4 code to make this separation executable.
 For e.g., the function definition of `train(...)` was altered to accept lists to store accuracy and loss values.
-It can be argued that train and test functionality should be included in utility because it is "model-agnostic" - I fall on the other side of the argument as they are fundamental to actual model usage.
+It can be argued that train and test functionality should be included in utility because it is "model-agnostic" - I fall on the other side of the argument as they are fundamental to actual model usage

 ## `utils.py`